 - The injuries involved caused your loved one to lose their life

-- The fatal injuries sustained by your loved one was caused by the at-fault party’s negligence (or worse)
+- The fatal injuries sustained by your loved one was caused by the negligence of another person (or worse)

 - Had your loved one lived, they could have filed a personal injury lawsuit against the at-fault party